neosys/optguard-plugin-wordpress/README.md

 The API will return a JSON object with a msg, status_msg, and status.

+1. msg: A human-readable message regarding the request.
+2. status_msg: A textual representation of the status code.
+3. status: A numeric representation of the status of the request (usually 0 or 1).

 ```json
 {
     "msg": "IP is on the Blacklist",